 Get stuck in!
 It’s a busy year and it’s by no means easy – but it’s so, so rewarding at the end.

 Describe your experience of studying at Ulster in 3 words

 Beneficial, memorable and fun

 Has this inspired you to take on further study?

-Find out more about this course by registering to attend our Festival of Study event or view more information by visiting the Journalism course page
+Find out more about this course.
+View more information by visiting the Journalism course page